-Please make sure you have confirmed, round-trip/return air tickets to Japan.
-When checking in for your flight, most airlines will require you to have either a return ticket, or at least a ticket to a third destination following your stay in Japan.
+Please make sure you have confirmed, round-trip air tickets to Japan.
+Most airlines will require you to have either a return ticket, or a ticket to an onward destination following your stay in Japan.
 They may deny you boarding if you only have a one-way ticket.

 Cash is still the best form of payment to carry in Japan, particularly outside big cities.
-Smaller shops, restaurants, and bars will usually only accept cash.
-Japan is a very safe country to travel in, and there is very little street crime.
-Many Japanese people routinely carry large amounts of cash with them.
-Furthermore, it can be time-consuming to exchange overseas currency even in Tokyo and Kyoto, especially anything other than USD, AUD, Euros and GBP.
-The best option is to purchase Japanese Yen cash before you leave home, or on arrival at the airport in Japan.
-Regular Japanese bank ATMs will not usually accept overseas bank cards or credit cards, although there are some ATMs in large cities that will (note that your credit card issuer will normally charge you a fee for taking out cash on your credit card).
-Some Post Offices as well as convenience store ATMs will also give you Yen cash with an overseas card.
-We recommend you contact your bank prior to travel to advise them of your dates in Japan so they are aware of your plans and do not erroneously block transactions.
+Smaller shops, restaurants, and bars usually accept only cash, although this is slowly changing and more shops are accepting credit cards, particularly in the cities.
+Japan is a very safe country and there is very little street crime.
+Japanese people routinely carry large amounts of cash with them.
+Exchanging overseas currency can be time-consuming so we suggest you purchase Japanese Yen cash before you leave home, or on arrival at the airport in Japan.
+Most Japanese bank ATMs do not accept overseas cards, although there are some ATMs in large cities that will.
+Post office and some convenience store ATMs do now dispense Yen cash with overseas cards.
+We recommend you contact your bank prior to travel and advise them of your dates in Japan, to reduce the risk of them blocking genuine card transactions.

-You will need to have cash to pay for lunches, dinners which are not included in your tour, drinks with meals, snacks and any gifts you wish to buy.
-We recommend JPY5,000 per person, per day.
-Please make sure you have this at the start of your tour.
+You will need cash to pay for any meals which are not already included in your tour, drinks with meals, snacks, souvenirs and any other personal items.
+We suggest around JPY5,000 per person, per day as a sensible figure – depending, of course, on your own personal spending habits.

-Nationals of EU countries, the USA, Canada, Australia, New Zealand, Switzerland and some other countries do not require visas for Japan.
-Please see the Ministry of Foreign Affairs' website to see if your country is exempt from applying for a visa in advance.
-It is your responsibility to check that you do not need a visa and Oku Japan can not accept responsibility if you are denied entry into Japan.
+Nationals of EU members, the USA, Canada, Australia, New Zealand, and some other countries do not require visas for Japan.
+Please see the Ministry of Foreign Affairs' website to check if your country is exempt from applying for a visa in advance.
+It is your responsibility to comply with Japanese immigration regulations; Oku Japan cannot accept responsibility if you are denied entry.

-Japan has four distinct seasons, and the weather and temperatures change with the seasons.
-March is the end of winter with daytime highs of around 15o but cold nights.
+Japan has four distinct seasons; weather and temperatures change with the seasons.
+March is the end of winter with daytime highs of around 15 degrees Celsius, but cold nights.
 There may be snow in the mountain villages.
 April is very pleasant, with daytime highs of around 15-20°C. Towards the end of May it can become quite hot at lower altitudes (up to about 30°C).
 The rainy season lasts from the middle of June through to mid-July.
-You can expect daytime temperatures of about 15-20°C in October, and daytimes are often pleasant and warm into November.
+Mid-July to mid-September is very warm and very humid in most parts of Japan.
+You can expect daytime temperatures of about 15-20°C in October; days are often very pleasant and warm through into November.
 Short tropical cyclones can hit Japan between June and October.
-Mid-July to mid-September is very warm and very humid in most parts of Japan.

 Water from taps in Japan is safe to drink, although bottled water is widely available if you prefer.
 Avoid drinking from streams and rivers.